system76/docs/content/unexpected-reboots.md

 `energy-full` should never be higher than `energy-full-design`.
 If it is, that indicates a problem with the integrated chip on the battery, and may be why charging reports are incorrect, and why, by extension, the system is shutting off unexpectedly.

 `capacity` is a good way to gauge the age and health of the battery.
 If capacity is 70% or lower, the battery is showing aging, and won't hold as much charge as it did when new.

-This number will gradually decrease over time.
+>**NOTE:** This number will gradually decrease over time from ~100% to 0%.
+Having a capacity of 95% and steadily decreasing as the battery gets older is expected behavior.
+Sudden drops in capacity, however, can indicate hardware failure.

 #### **AC Adapter**